javaboymk04/thegraindance/content/diary/Indoor_gig_journey.md

 Yes you've seen the last picture in the cover, don't care, I like it *that* much.

+I believe that there are no wasted frame in photography (to some extent).
+So if you want to see the other pictures that didn't make it into this blog, be sure to check out [my Lomography home page.](https://www.lomography.com/homes/javaboymk03/) Alternatively, check out the album for [Lomgraphy 800+1](https://www.lomography.com/homes/javaboymk03/albums/2502937-lomocolor-800-1) and for [Cyberpunk 800T +1](https://www.lomography.com/homes/javaboymk03/albums/2502936-cyberpunk-800t-1)

 ---

 ## Bottom line